 The Neurodegenerative Diseases Networking Group (NDNG) invites your participation in their upcoming meeting.
 It’s a great opportunity to engage with colleagues who share your professional interests and explore opportunities to become more actively involved.
 Save the date!
-This group meets on even months (Feb, April, June, August, Oct, Dec).
+This group meets on the third Monday of even months.

 ***JUNE MEETING CANCELED.
 Please join us in August.